Structural Stability Hypothesis of Dual Unitary Quantum Chaos: Setting

 Here $\{U_{x}\}_{x=0, 1/2,\ldots, L-1/2}$ are the local gates, i.e., unitary matrices acting on two adjacent qubits, at positions $x$ and $x+1/2$.
 Matrices acting at different positions are generically different and we denote by the subscript $x$ the leftmost site where the matrix acts non-trivially.
 The local gates can be parameterised as \be U_x = V_x \cdot (u_x \otimes v_x), \ee with

 where $\boldsymbol{\sigma}=(\sigma^{(1)},\sigma^{(2)},\sigma^{(3)})$ is a vector of Pauli matrices, and $\boldsymbol{\sigma}_x$ is the corresponding local embedding in $(\mathbb C^2)^{\otimes 2L}$, while $(u_x \otimes v_x)$ is a tensor product of two one-site unitaries $u,v$ positioned at sites $x$ and $x+1/2$ respectively.
 Since the operator $\mathbb{U}$ is a special kind of matrix-product-operator, it can be depicted using the standard diagrammatic representation of tensor networks~\cite{cirac2021matrix}.
-In particular, see Fig.~\ref{fig:quantumcircuit} for a diagrammatic portray of $\tr[\mathbb{U}^t]$ where each local gate is represented by \be U_{x}= , \ee and different shades denote in principle different matrices.
+In this rendition tensors with $n$ indices are represented as two dimensional shapes with $n$ protruding legs.
+For instance, the local gate is represented as \be U_{x}= . \ee The sum over indices is represented by connecting the corresponding legs and matrix multiplication acts bottom to top.
+For example, see Fig.~\ref{fig:quantumcircuit} for a portray of $\tr[\mathbb{U}^t]$ where each local gate is represented by \be U_{x}= , \ee and different shades denote in principle different matrices.

 Note that, choosing $J_{1,x} = J_{2,x} = {\pi}/{4}$ the quantum circuit becomes dual-unitary~\cite{bertini2019exact}, and also the left-to-right contraction of the diagram can be thought of as the trace of a power of unitary operator~\cite{bertini2018exact, bertini2021random}.

 For simplicity from now on we focus on the case where the interaction term is the same at each half step.
 Namely, we consider \be J^{\phantom{\prime}}_{j,x}=J^{\phantom{\prime}}_{j},\quad J_{j,x+1/2}'=J_{j}', \quad j=1,2,3,\,\, x \in \mathbb Z_L, \ee and set \be V = e^{i \sum_{k=1}^3 J_k\sigma^{(k)} \otimes \sigma^{(k)}}, \quad W = e^{i \sum_{k=1}^3 J_k'\sigma^{(k)} \otimes \sigma^{(k)}}, \ee while the one-site gates $u_x$ and $v_x$ are position dependent, i.e., $\boldsymbol{\theta}_x, \boldsymbol{\phi}_x$ in (\ref{paramVuv}) are explicitly $x-$dependent.